-Yaman Al Samman (General Counsel)

-Yaman Al Samman serves as the General Counselfor the Company.
+Yaman Al Samman (General Counsel): Yaman Al Samman serves as the General Counsel for the Company.
 He has been employed with the Company since 2012.
 He holds a Bachelor of Arts of Law from the University of Damascus (Syria), a Diploma in Graduate Studies majoring in Private Law, a University Diploma majoring in Diplomatic and International Relations and a Master's Degree in Law from Beirut Arab University (Lebanon) and a Master Degree of Economics and Social Sciences majoring in Banking, Finance and International Trade from the University of Bordeaux IV (France).

-Environmental & Sustainability Practices
+Environmental and Sustainability Practices

 OQEP's environmental and sustainability approach is focused on decarbonisation and energy transition in line with Oman's Vision 2040 and its commitment to net zero by 2050.
-OQEP has committed to achieve net zero greenhouse gas ("GHG") emissions (Scope 1 and Scope 2) from its operated assets by 2050.
+OQEP has committed to cease routine flaring by 2027 and achieve net zero greenhouse gas ("GHG") emissions (Scope 1 and Scope 2) from its currently producing operated assets, Block 60, Block 8 and MGP, by 2050.

 OQEP is subject to regulation by the Environment Authority, which has jurisdiction over Oman's environmental policies and regulates environmental management, pollution prevention and environmental conservation through the issuance of regulations and standards.
 Under the Law on Environment, the Environment Authority is charged with the general supervision of environmental affairs in Oman, including in relation to upstream operations.
 OQEP obtains, maintains and renews environmental licences, permits and approvals for its operated assets, whereas its joint venture partners who operate its non-operated assets are required to do the same for those assets.
-OQEP monitors a dashboard of environmental KPIs that relates to GHG emissions, flaring, energy intensity.
+OQEP monitors a dashboard of environmental KPIs that relates to GHG emissions, flaring, energy intensity, spills and discharges, water consumption and waste generation.

 Through this approach, OQEP seeks to protect the environment and make a positive impact on the wider community and its various internal and external stakeholders, and it prioritises compliance with environmental regulations and best practices.

 OQEP continuously looks to improve its sustainability processes, supported by frequent planning, monitoring and measurement.
 With a goal of embedding its sustainability agenda in its internal plans and strategies, the organization's sustainability team is tasked with overseeing sustainability initiatives and implementing initiatives as part of the organization's sustainability strategy.
 The sustainability performance of the organization is also subject to review and oversight by the Board of Directors.
 The Board ensures alignment with Oman's corporate governance standards and OQEP's strategic sustainability objectives.
-After the Board of Directors, accountability for the oversight of sustainability initiatives rests with the OQEP Chief Executive Officer (DEO).
+After the Board of Directors, accountability for the oversight of sustainability initiatives rests with the Chief Executive Officer (CEO) of OQEP.

 OQEP aims to demonstrate its commitment to sustainability by establishing a robust framework of ESG and ESG-related policies.
 OQEP's sustainability journey revolves around five key milestones, starting with the deployment of sustainability awareness and training, to materiality assessment of ESG topics and stakeholder engagement, to publishing its first dedicated sustainability report by 2025.

-Climate Change Commitment

-In alignment with Oman's Vision 2040, the Company is actively working towards achieving net-zero carbon neutrality by 2050.
+Climate Change Commitment: In alignment with Oman's Vision 2040, the Company is actively working towards achieving net-zero carbon neutrality by 2050.

-Disclosure & Transparency
+Disclosure and Transparency